aruba/central-python-workflows/connected_clients/README.md

         ]
     }
     ```
 7. The default timeframes preset within this script are 3 hours, 24 hours, 1 week, and 1 month.
-The <timeframe> list variable within the connected_clients.py file is responsible for using all of those preset variables.
-If you would only like the see connected clients that connected last within just one week, you can make one_week_ago the only item within the <timeframe> list variable.
+The "timeframe" list variable within the connected_clients.py file is responsible for using all of those preset variables.
+If you would only like the see connected clients that connected last within just one week, you can make one_week_ago the only item within the "timeframe" list variable.
 Otherwise if no changes are made, the connected_clients.py script will output the 4 default timeframes.
     ```bash
     # timeframe = [one_day_ago, one_week_ago]
     # timeframe = [one_week_ago]